 I think podcasting connects us to our past.
 That may sound odd since a podcast is all about leveraging new technology, but think about this – until relatively recently it was only the very upper class who were taught how to read and write.
 Instead, most people communicated stories that were passed across regions and time by people who spoke and others who listened.
 That’s why I think the medium of podcasting is so powerful – because it recalls those days of our ancestors sitting around a roaring fire and listening to someone tell a story.

 The intention of compiling this information is to hopefully inspire some of you to consider creating your own podcast.
+If I can do it then you can too!
 It is a commitment and takes energy to put one out but I have found it is a great platform to tell good stories.
 Perhaps because I studied history and love the idea of capturing the present (which will soon be the past), I find that a podcast about a person’s life actually provides a great change to record contemporary history.
 The most powerful example of this was when I recorded someone about their experience with aggressive brain cancer – he was gone just two months later, but his voice and life story is recorded for others to hear.

 The other powerful thing about a podcast is it provides a way to reach many people.
 I can have an hour long chat in a day with maybe 1 or 2 people at most.
 But on some heavy listen days there can be 200-300 people who have tuned in and listened to my conversation with someone inspiring about their lives.
 I find that amazing and these days I will sometimes meet people who already know me because they have listened to the podcast even though we have never met.
 I also love the idea that technology can help to amplify stories of people who are doing good.
 For example, I recorded a panel discussion on “Tech for Good” recently and there were 5 panellists and 30 in the room.
 By uploading it to the podcast within a week it had around 200 listens so the messages were spread far beyond just those in the room.

-The content below is divided into several parts as well as the video below where I talk about all the equipment and process of creating a podcast.
+The content below is divided into several parts as well as the two videos below where I talk about all the equipment and process of creating a podcast.

 Part 1: What you need